Thank you for your message. We will contact you shortly.

 Introduction to the MiMis

-We believe ‘MiMis’, or millennials and middle income households, will continue to drive demand for U.S. apartments in the coming decade.
+In 2019, we studied the income segments for renter households to ascertain the demographic driver for the multifamily industry.
+Since then, the country has endured an unexpected recession caused by a global pandemic, which has disrupted the economy but ultimately reinforced underlying trends.
+Despite recent market turbulence, this update to the original analysis continues to demonstrate that MiMis, or millennials and middle income households, will sustain demand for U.S. apartments in the coming decade.
 We define middle income households as those earning between 80% and 120% of area median income which is typically those earning between $45,000 and $75,000 per annum.
-These households comprise between 20% and 35% of each age cohort (Fig. 1).
+These households comprise between 15% and 25% of each age cohort (Figure 1).
 Middle income households often have to rent out of necessity which creates consistent demand for apartments targeting middle income renters.

-Millennials are the largest generation on record (Fig. 2) and like the Baby Boomers before them, they will reshape the economy and many industries as they heavily consume goods and services, including housing.
+Millennials are the second largest generation on record (Figure 2) and like the Baby Boomers before them, they will reshape the economy and many industries as they heavily consume goods and services, including housing.
 Millennials compose 35% of the workforce and their contribution to the U.S. economy continues to grow.

 In this analysis, we define the millennial generation as those born between 1981 and 1998.
 Furthermore, we divide the millennials into older millennials (OMs) and younger millennials (YMs) cohorts.

-The OMs are roughly 30-36 years old and have largely married, started families, and the majority are likely to buy homes within the next few years.
-We believe this will create an investment opportunity in the overbuilt luxury and Class A apartment markets, particularly in large, expensive major metros across the U.S.
+The OMs are roughly 34 – 40 years old and have largely married, started families, and the majority are likely to buy homes within the next few years.
+We believe this will create an investment opportunity in the overbuilt luxury and class A apartment markets, particularly in large, expensive major metros across the U.S.

-The YMs are roughly 19-29 years old and are in a very different stage of life compared to OMs in their 30s .
-In the coming decade, the YMs could reshape apartment markets in cities such as Charleston and Orlando if, as we anticipate, these cities experience an influx of millennials looking for high quality jobs and a lower cost of living.
+The YMs are roughly 23 – 33 years old and are in a very different stage of life compared to older millennials in their 30s.
+In the coming decade, the younger millennials could reshape apartment markets in cities such as Charleston and Orlando if, as we anticipate, these cities experience an influx of millennials looking for high quality jobs and a lower cost of living.

-We believe the eight central cities shown in Fig.3 are at greatest risk of losing higher income OM renters to suburban homeownership.
+We believe the eight central cities shown in figure 3 are at greatest risk of losing higher income OM renters to suburban homeownership.
 As the OMs start to marry and have families, it will create the need for more space in the form of a single-family home.
-As the OMs in these eight cities move to the suburbs, demand for Class A and luxury apartments should wane and prices for these types of apartments are likely to fall, creating an investment opportunity.
+As the OMs in these eight cities move to the suburbs, demand for class A and luxury apartments should wane and prices for these types of apartments are likely to fall, creating an investment opportunity.
+During 2020, this trend unexpectedly accelerated as a result of the pandemic and sudden shift to remote work.
+This freed many OMs who may have waited another couple of years before moving to the suburbs to take the plunge much sooner.

-In order to evaluate the affect OMs will have on commercial real estate in these ‘flight to suburb’ metros, our analysis of mobility data from the Census Bureau indicates most adults that move remain in the same metropolitan area as opposed to relocating to a new metropolitan area.
-As a result, we assume 70%, or 2.1 million of the three million OMs in these eight cities will stay in their current metro area as they marry and have children.
-In order to evaluate the affect OMs will have on commercial real estate in these ‘flight to suburb’ metros, our analysis of mobility data from the Census Bureau indicates most adults that move remain in the same metropolitan area as opposed to relocating to a new metropolitan area.
+In order to evaluate the effect OMs will have on commercial real estate in these ‘flight to suburb’ metros, our analysis of mobility data from the Census Bureau indicates most adults that move remain in the same metropolitan area as opposed to relocating to a new metropolitan area.
 As a result, we assume 70%, or 2.1 million of the three million OMs in these eight cities will stay in their current metro area as they marry and have children.

 Our analysis shows these eight cities experienced a large influx of millennials in the last decade due to their strong post-recessionary job growth.
 Most of the OMs in these eight cities are currently renters given the relative lack of home affordability in these areas.
-However, homeownership rates among 35-39 year olds currently stand at 56.8% versus 47.9% for 30-34 year olds.
-Based on this, we have assumed a 60% homeownership rate among the OMs, which corresponds to roughly 1.3 million at risk to flee to suburban locations and purchase a single family home.
+However, homeownership rates among 35 – 39 year olds currently stands at 58.9% versus 49.3% for 30- 34 year olds.3 Based on this, we have assumed a 60% homeownership rate among the OMs, which corresponds to roughly 1.3 million at risk to flee to suburban locations and purchase a single family home.
 The other 40% of OMs (close to one million) are likely to seek out more affordable locations in the U.S. given the expensive housing in places like San Francisco, New York City, San Jose, and Los Angeles.

 Investment opportunity: luxury dislocation

-The potential dislocation in the luxury and Class A apartment market in the eight cities shown on Fig. 4, represents a cyclical opportunity for investors.
+The potential dislocation in the luxury and class A apartment market in the eight cities shown in figure 4, represents a cyclical opportunity for investors.
 In our view, these central cities remain attractive locations for multi-family investment due to their high cost of living and strong, well-diversified job markets.
-During this economic cycle, many of these typically supply-constrained metros experienced unprecedented levels of new supply, much of which was concentrated in the urban core and much which was luxury and Class A stock.
+During this economic cycle, many of these typically supply-constrained metros experienced unprecedented levels of new supply, much of which was concentrated in the urban core and much of which was luxury and class A stock.

-As a result, luxury and Class A apartment rents have begun to soften.
-Despite falling rental rates, many of the Class A and luxury apartments in these eight metros will remain out of reach for the large number of YMs following behind the OMs.
-Class A and luxury apartment buying opportunities could arise as pricing becomes dislocated due to more pessimistic rental growth expectations, concerns about over-supply, and/or flight to value in secondary and tertiary markets.
-As shown in Fig. 4, apartment prices in New York, San Francisco and San Jose are beginning to show signs of softness.
+As a result, luxury and class A apartment rents have begun to soften.
+Despite falling rental rates, many of the class A and luxury apartments in these eight metros will remain out of reach for the large number of younger millennials (YMs) following behind the OMs.
+Class A and luxury apartment buying opportunities could arise as pricing becomes dislocated due to more pessimistic rental growth expectations, concerns about over-supply, and/ or flight to value in secondary and tertiary markets.
+As shown in figure 4, apartment prices in New York, San Francisco, and San Jose are showing signs of softness driven by the recent pandemic induced recession.

 The younger millennials and the next millennial magnets